TickTeam/guide-tt/how_to_duplicate_tasks.md

 1.Sign in TickTick on web.

-2.Click avatar in the upper right hand corner of the page to select “Lab”.
+2.Click avatar in the upper right hand corner of the page to select “Labs”.

-3.Enable Duplication in “Lab”.
+3.Enable Duplication in “Labs”.

 4.Select “April Fool Tricks”.